aashnadogra/mythomagic/instructions.md

       - **DT (Deathtouch)**: Any creature dealt damage by this creature immediately is destroyed, irrespective of the damage dealt.
       - **Vigilance**: Attacking does not cause the creature to tap.
       - **Trample**: Even if the creature is blocked, it deals any leftover damage (any portion of its strength it has remaining, after destroying its blocker(s)), to the opponent.
+      - **Hexproof(HEX)**: The creature cannot be targeted by any of the opponent's spell/ ability.
+      - **Flying**: The creature can only be blocked by another creature with flying or reach.
+      - **Reach**: The creature can block a creature with flying.
+      - **Menace**: The creature cann only be blocked by two or more blockers.

 3. **Spells:**